30 Productive Sunday Journal Prompts to Kickstart the Week

 Create a cozy space

-Find a cozy spot where you can journal comfortably.
-It could be a sunny corner of your home, a favorite café, or even a serene outdoor setting.
+Find a comfortable spot to journal.
+It could be a sunny corner of your home, your favorite café, or a peaceful outdoor place.

-Surround yourself with items that inspire you, like scented candles, soft pillows, or uplifting artwork.
-Make it a space that invites creativity and self-reflection.
+Surround yourself with things that inspire you, like scented candles, soft pillows, or uplifting artwork.
+Make it a space that encourages creativity and self-reflection.

 Set the mood